GQdeveloper/UnknownQuest/README.md

 Created the necessary classes for the idea I had in mind.
 I used these classes accordingly, along with conditionals and loops, to obtain the desired control flow of the game.
 I just wanted to create a simple game by using a data structure.

----
 ## Use it
- - download the source files and run it on you IDE's compiler.
+ Download the source files and run it on you IDE's compiler.
----

 ## How to Play